 Pressure washers are powerful enough to cut or hurt a person or an animal.
 When using a pressure washer, wear safety glasses and closed-toe shoes.
 Also, keep your hands away from the end of the wand, and don’t point the nozzle at anyone.

 - Choose the least aggressive nozzle that will get the job done and install it in your wand.

 - Attach your garden hose to your outside faucet and to the inlet on your pressure washer.

 - Plug the pressure washer into an outlet.

 - Squeeze the trigger to spray the surface.

 Q. How do you winterize an electric pressure washer?

-At the end of the season, drain all remaining water from the pump and hose of the pressure washer, and pump a mixture of antifreeze and lubricant through the system.
-You can buy a pre-mixed pump-specific solution for the job.
-Note that many electric pressure washers are small enough to be stored indoors and won’t need winterizing.
+Many electric pressure washers are small enough to be stored indoors and won’t need winterizing.
+If storing one outdoors at the end of the season, drain all remaining water from the pump and hose of the pressure washer, and pump a mixture of antifreeze and lubricant through the system.
+Consider using a pre-mixed pump-specific solution for the job.

 Q. Why does my electric pressure washer keep shutting off?